Spoonail-Iroiro/maginai-qsave/README_en.md

 `qsave` is the main folder of this mod.

 You can configure hot keys by editing `setting.js` in `qsave` folder.

 Note that assignable keys are limited.
+It's depending on the keys CoAW recognizes, but `F1`〜`F4` should work properly.

 ## Usage
 By default setting, you can save by `F1` and go back to the title by `F2`.